Chart Color Schemes

 Ellalong lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Ellalong's population is estimated at around 1,649 as of Feb 2026.
-This reflects an increase of 298 people (22.1%) since the 2021 Census, which reported a population of 1,351 people.
-The change is inferred from the resident population of 1,511 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 46 persons per square kilometer.
-Ellalong's 22.1% growth since the 2021 census exceeded the Rest of NSW (5.9%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods.
+As of Feb 2026, Ellalong's population is estimated at around 1,649.
+This reflects an increase from the 2021 Census figure of 1,351 people, marking a growth of 298 people (22.1%).
+The change was inferred from AreaSearch's estimation of the resident population as 1,511 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 10 validated new addresses since the Census date.
+This level of population results in a density ratio of 46 persons per square kilometer.
+Ellalong's growth rate exceeded that of both Rest of NSW (5.9%) and the state, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 71.0% to overall population gains during recent periods, with other factors like natural growth and overseas migration also being positive contributors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb expected to grow by 344 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.6% in total over the 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+Population growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, Ellalong is projected to have above median population growth of Australia's non-metropolitan areas, with an expected increase of 363 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.6% over the 17 years.

 Frequently Asked Questions - Population